 - It’s cold: Even in the middle of the summer, lake Tahoe’s water stays cold cold cold.
 This is something to consider if you plan to swim.
 Swimming isn’t discouraged, but you should take breaks to warm up and give your body a break.

 - It’s pricey: A Lake Tahoe vacation is going to make a dent in your bank account.
 Honeymoons are the time for a little splurge and a lot of relaxation, so don’t worry too much about price.
 If you’re worried, make sure to book as far in advance to save some cash and steak out a good budget-friendly hotel, probably in South Lake Tahoe.
 You’ll also get cheaper rates if you visit during the week.
 And hooking up with a resort can always help defer costs.
 If you’re looking to ski, the slopes are expensive, but resorts often offer great combo deals.

 Weather and when to visit:

 There really isn’t a bad time of the year to visit Lake Tahoe.
 From March to May and September to November are peak times.
-With warm weather comes beach goers and July and August means that there is plenty of swimming and water activities to keep honeymooners occupied.
-Visitors show back up when the cold comes in to ski, play and relax at the lodge.
+With warm weather comes beachgoers and July and August mean that there is plenty of swimming and water activities to keep honeymooners occupied.
+Visitors show back up when the cold comes into ski, play, and relax at the lodge.
 If you’re looking to save money, March or November are great times of the year to go since tourism is winding down during these months.